-Read configuration file: xmlPath \rightarrow () Component Component ConFM.ParamReader Generic names Constructor, read/create Precondition None Inputs Path to an existing file formatted according to E2E-ICD.
+Read configuration file: xmlPath \rightarrow () Component ConFM.ParamReader Generic names Constructor, read/create Precondition None Inputs Path to an existing file formatted according to [E2E-ICD].
 Outputs None, possibly a handle to the constructed object Postconditions The configuration file is parsed and functions to access parameters may be called.
 Errors If the file cannot be found or read as XML.

-If the file is valid XML but is malformed according to E2E-ICD.
+If the file is valid XML per [XML11] but is malformed according to [E2E-ICD].
 Notes -

-Valid late configuration file against XSD: xsdPath \rightarrow valOk Component ConFM.ParamReader Generic names validateAgainst Precondition ParamReader has been initialized successfully.
-Inputs Path to an existing file describing a XSD 1.0 schema.
+Validate configuration file against XSD: xsdPath \rightarrow valOk Component ConFM.ParamReader Generic names validateAgainst Precondition ParamReader has been initialized successfully.
+Inputs Path to an existing file describing a XSD 1.0 schema (per [XSD10]).

 Outputs One flag value (e.g. Boolean "true") if the file passes validation, a different one if the schema can be read but the file does not validate.
 Postconditions - Errors If the file cannot be found or parsed as an XSD schema.
 Notes Some languages also support an alternative form that takes no arguments: "validateAgainstInternalSchema".
-It works as described but the path to the schema is taken from the XML file itself as noted in an xsi:[noNamespace]SchemaLocation attribute.
+It works as described but the path to the schema is taken from the XML file itself as noted in an xsi:[noNamespace]SchemaLocation attribute, see sec.
+5.6 of [XSD10].